Nursing Courses: Fall 2024

 3 Credit Hour(s)

 Grounded in a holistic framework, this course focuses on general concepts of herbs, drugs, supplements and nutrition in relation to the well being of self and the client.
 This course develops a basic comprehension of nutrition emphasizing the role of phyto-nutrients as well as toxic ingredients in our food.
 The impact of culture, spirituality, and biological factors, as well as psychosocial, economic, and ethical considerations, is discussed in relation to improving and maintaining health in self and client.
 Relevant and current evidence-based research is included.
 The notion of food, herbs, and supplements as pharmacy is explored throughout.
 The newest information on drug/herb interactions, Joint Commission requirements for herbal products, new FDA labeling guidelines, and how to select a quality herbal or supplemental product are addressed.
 This course fosters understanding and strategies for promoting specific herbs and supplements for individuals attempting to maintain health and coping with pathology.
 Health promotion (learning to make healthy choices in our toxic environment, healthy sleep habits) and maintenance are stressed.
 Concepts related to family therapy, consumerism, and advocacy are addressed.
 Students learn such strategies for improving self and client health as risk assessment, stress management, nutritional counseling, and health teaching.
-Web-based format.
+Offered in distance education format.
 (UG)

 HSC 329: Statistics for Evidence-Based Practice